RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Experiments

 \section{Experiments}

-We evaluate our method on D4RL benchmark \cite{d4rl-2020} with various continuous-control tasks and datasets.
+We evaluate our method on the D4RL benchmark \cite{d4rl-2020} with various continuous-control tasks and datasets.
 We compare RORL with several offline RL algorithms, including (\romannumeral1) BC that performs behavior cloning, (\romannumeral 2) CQL \cite{kumar2020conservative} that learns conservative value function for OOD actions, (\romannumeral3) EDAC \cite{an2021uncertainty} that learns a diversified $Q$-ensemble to enforce conservatism, and (\romannumeral4) PBRL \cite{bai2021pessimistic} that performs uncertainty penalization and OOD sampling.
+We also include a basic SAC-10 algorithm as a baseline \cite{an2021uncertainty}, which is an extension of SAC with 10 $Q$-functions.
 Among these methods, EDAC \cite{an2021uncertainty} and PBRL \cite{bai2021pessimistic} are related to RORL since all these methods apply $Q$-ensemble for conservatism.
-EDAC needs much more $Q$-networks (i.e., 10$\sim$50) for hopper tasks than PBRL and RORL that use 10 $Q$-networks. (\romannumeral5) We also include a basic SAC-10 algorithm as a baseline \cite{an2021uncertainty}, which is an extension of SAC with 10 $Q$-functions.
+EDAC needs much more $Q$-networks (i.e., 10$\sim$50) for hopper tasks than PBRL and RORL that only use 10 $Q$-networks.
+For fair comparison, we also report the reproduced results of EDAC-10.
 To assign uniform adversarial attack budget on each dimension of observations, we normalize the observations for SAC-10, EDAC and RORL.
-More details are provided in Appendix \ref{ap-implementation}.
+Besides, we use different perturbation scales for the policy smoothing loss, the Q smoothing loss and the OOD loss, namely $\epsilon_{\rm P}$, $\epsilon_{\rm Q}$ and $\epsilon_{\rm ood}$.
+More hyper-parameters and implementation details are provided in Appendix \ref{ap-implementation}.